Embassy of Zimbabwe, London: Rhodesian High Commission

-As Rhodesia House it housed of the High Commission of Southern Rhodesia from 1923 until the Rhodesian UDI on 11 November 1965.
+As Rhodesia House it housed the High Commission of Southern Rhodesia from 1923 until Rhodesia's Unilateral Declaration of Independence on 11 November 1965.
 Rhodesia was unique in being the only British colony to have a High Commission, as only dominions (and later, independent Commonwealth members) were represented by such legations.
 During the period of the Federation of Rhodesia and Nyasaland from 1953, Rhodesia House was home to the High Commissioner for the Federation.
 With the end of the Federation in 1963, Rhodesia House returned as home of the representative of Southern Rhodesia.

 After the UDI, Rhodesia's High Commissioner, Brigadier Andrew Skeen departed on 12 November 1965 before being declared persona non-grata by the British Government and ordered to leave the country.
 However, because of concerns over diplomatic property under international law, Rhodesia House was not seized by the British Government.
 It simply became a Representative Office with no official diplomatic status, until the country became Zimbabwe in 1980.

 Zimbabwe

-The embassy is frequently the focus of protests against the Zimbabwean government and the regime of President Robert Mugabe.
+The embassy is frequently the focus of protests against the Zimbabwean government, especially the former regime of President Robert Mugabe.

 The South African Business Day newspaper reported in 2002 that the deeds of the building had been given to the Libyan leader Muammar Gaddafi as surety for oil supplied to Zimbabwe by the Libyan state oil company Tamoil.